 4 Objectives and Purpose

-4.1 The purpose of the Association is to promote the community-based exchange and use of open knowledge, methods, tools, reference resources, and standards including OpenTox Software and the OpenTox API in the scientific activities of predictive toxicology, safety assessment and risk management, including the “3Rs” goal of the Reduction, Refinement and Replacement of Animal Testing.
+4.1 The purpose of the Association is to promote the community-based exchange and use of open knowledge, methods, tools, data, reference resources, and standards including OpenTox Software and the OpenTox API in the scientific activities of predictive toxicology, safety assessment and risk management, including the “3Rs” goal of the Reduction, Refinement and Replacement of Animal Testing.

 4.2 The association has no commercial objectives and does not aim for profit.
 Only the Association's assets may be used for obligations or commitments contracted in its name.
 Members have no personal liability for Association obligations.